This is one of two pieces that inspired the book, Missionville.

 In my last start, which was only three days ago and two months after Mike’s visit, I got hurt, hurt very badly.

 I was what they call, “racing sound.”
 I had my aches and pains, mostly that right front ankle that I first hurt when I was two, but with some drugs I was able to keep running.
-But now things were different.
-My right front ankle had blown.
+But now things are different.
+My right front ankle has blown.
 They needed to load me into a horse ambulance after the race to remove me from the racetrack.
 My ankle was painful, I could hardly put that leg on the ground.
 The vet who attended to me gave me some pain relief and my groom bandaged up the damaged leg.

 This is not good, my routine has been shattered.
 Things have not been ideal for me at the racetrack over the last couple of years, especially with my troubling ankle.
 But I know the racetrack, I know the routine.
-This was another world, and not a friendly place.
+This is another world, and not a friendly place.

-No one was paying attention to me at the auction.
+No one is paying attention to me at the auction.
 But I do have a story; I won seven races, I was a good racehorse.
 I would have won a lot more races if I had not hurt my ankle early in my career.
 I was very fast.
 When I won that stakes race, Mike was so proud; he knew how tough I must have been to beat a good group of horses when I was not 100% healthy.
 Honestly, I really do think he liked me, a lot.
 He also had pretty ambitious plans for me, if only he could have fixed me up a little more.
 I know he tried.

 I’m also hungry, really hungry!
 Jake left me here with a flake of hay, but that was nearly a day ago.
 At the racetrack we were fed like clockwork, three square meals a day, first thing in the morning, after training, and in the evening.
 A bag of hay is always there for munching.
 I would eat anything they put in front of me.
 Where the heck is Jake?